The Einstein Relation on Metric Measure Spaces: Fractal Dimensions and the Einstein Relation

-which is essentially the same definition as for weighted graphs (note how this limit is independent of the starting point in graphs with infinite diameter).
-Using self-similarity of the fractal, one can hope to avoid taking the limit in \eqref{eq:defdimwrong}, see \cite{freiberg2012einstein}.
+which is essentially the same definition as for graphs (under certain conditions, this limit is independent of the starting point in graphs with infinite diameter).
+Using the self-similarity of the fractal, one can hope to avoid taking the limit in \eqref{eq:defdimwrong}, see \cite{freiberg2012einstein}.
+We return to this setting in Subsection~\ref{ssec:SG} below.
+In another context, the walk dimension occurs as an exponent in heat kernels, see among others \cite{barlow1998diffusions} and \cite{grigoryan2021analysis}.

-Finally, we mention that \cite{hambly_kigami_kumagai_2002} considered a comletely localised version of the Einstein relation for a multifractal formalism.
-This variant relied on the local walk dimension of definition \ref{def:dimw} yet also featured a local geometric dimension based on a given measure and a local spectral dimension, defined via estimates to the transition kernel of the operator semigroup.
+Finally, we mention that \cite{hambly_kigami_kumagai_2002} considered a completely localised version of the Einstein relation for a multifractal formalism.
+This variant relied on the local walk dimension of Definition~\ref{def:dimw} yet also featured a local geometric dimension based on a given measure and a local spectral dimension, defined via estimates to the transition kernel of the operator semigroup.

-\part{Examples and Non-examples}
+\section{Examples and Non-examples}

-In this chapter, we will discuss the necessity of some of the restrictive assumptions made previously and explore the Einstein relation by examining some examples and -- by doing so -- will motivate some of the more general results of the next chapter.
+In this section, we will discuss the necessity of some of the restrictive assumptions made previously and explore the Einstein relation by examining some examples and -- by doing so -- will motivate some of the more general results of the next section.

-\section{Euclidean Space}
+\subsection{Euclidean Space}

 We start by examining the classical setting of paragraph 1.2.1 in greater detail: Let once again $U\ssq\IR^n$ be an open, bounded, non-empty domain, equipped with Euclidean metric and $n$-dimensional Lebesgue-measure $\gl^n$.
 Trivially, $\dimh(U)=n$.